hytechclub/web-102/Buttons/SelfPacedWork.md

 The biggest part of this challenge will be finding good, safe audio files to download and use.

 ### Step 1: Getting the Audio File
 Follow these steps to get the audio file ready to go.
+NOTE: this will be different depending on what online platform you use.

 1. Find an audio file somewhere (this is the difficult part)
 1. Download the audio file locally